iiasa/Condor_run_R/configuring.md

 ## Templates

-The template parameters configure Condor `.job` files and job launch scripts (that run on the execute-host side).
+The template parameters configure Condor `.job` files and job launch scripts (that run on the execute-point side).
 These files are generated from the templates on submitting a run.
 The template strings can use `{}` expansion to include other configuration parameters and run-time state in the generated files.

 **:point_right:Note:** Templates are cluster-specific.
 Your cluster administrator can provide templates adapted to your cluster.
 To do so, cluster administrators can follow the guidance on [configuring templates for a different cluster](condor.md#configuring-templates-for-a-different-cluster).